Roeder Blocks

 The Roeder Blocks refer to two historically significant commercial buildings in Los Angeles, California, developed by Louis Roeder in the late 19th century.
 These buildings — Roeder Block I and Roeder Block II — served as architectural and commercial landmarks during a period of rapid growth in Los Angeles.
 Both buildings have since been demolished.

 Origins

 Before developing the Roeder Blocks, Louis Roeder operated a blacksmith and carriage shop at 23 S. Spring Street.
-This location, documented in historical photographs, would later become the site of Roeder Block I.
+Historical photographs document the shop on the west side of Spring Street just south of First Street, circa 1878.
+By 1880, a photograph documents men and carriages in front of Roeder's wagon and carriage dealership near Spring and Second Streets, at approximately 85 South Spring Street, just north of Second Street.
+This location would later become the site of Roeder Block I.